 Can You Sue An Insurance Company Over A Property Damage Claim?

-Yes, You Can Sue Your Insurance Company Over A Property Claim
+Yes, You Can Sue Your Insurance Company Over a Property Claim

-When to Sue your Insurance Company
+When to Sue Your Insurance Company

 Lawsuits arise when an insurance company does not indemnify (fully compensate for a loss) the insured from a covered act under the policy, or when an insurance company otherwise fails to fulfill their end of the contract – like by wrongfully denying an insurance claim or failing to respond to a claim.

-• Failure to Pay On Time: If the insurance company is taking too long and does not make a reasonable effort to pay out your legitimate claim, then the insured may be able to make a bad faith claim.
+- Failure to Pay On Time: Have you waited weeks or months to receive payment from your insurer?
+If the insurance company is taking too long and does not make a reasonable effort to pay out your legitimate claim, then you may be able to reach out to an attorney for penalties and interest for not abiding by your state’s Prompt Payment of Claims Act.

 With property damage insurance claims, lawsuits generally occur because the insurer has offered an unreasonably low payout, failed to pay a claim on time and is taking too long, or breached the contract in other ways.

-How to Sue an Insurance Company
+How to Sue Your Insurance Company

 The easiest way to sue an insurance company is to hire a lawyer specializing in the first-party claims process and dealing with insurance companies.